-- The search for affordable land for urban purposes such as sites-and-services schemes.
+- The search for affordable land for urban purposes such as land-for-housing schemes.

 - The stimulation of home improvement programs in urban renewal areas.

-- The stimulation of effective mutual aid connected with self-help housing.
+- The stimulation of mutual aid connected to self-help housing.

-- The development of a monitor concerning the housing stock and housing markets.
+- The development of a monitoring system for the housing stock and the market.

 - The implementation of technical training for self-builders.

 Self-help housing still is a phenomenon of importance in many countries of the global south.
 Households chose mainly for SHH because of economic reasons and because other options are completely beyond range.
 Once, assisted self-help housing was promoted strongly by architects, researchers, and international organizations.
 Some governments implemented sites-and-services schemes successfully; sometimes there was a little success with the paying-off, and sometimes the pay-off system failed which restricted the impact of the early World Bank self-help housing projects in the 1980s.
 Limited access to land and secure tenure are seen as main factors limiting urban development plans, in contrast to the early decades of assisted SHH when the purchase of land for public use was rather easy.

 Current policies on housing themes tend towards integrated slum improvement, a habitat-wide and a city-wide approach.
 This means a long-term development while the poor households cannot wait that long.
 Housing policies of countries are being executed on the local level and there is still too little experience with it in order to facilitate and stimulate SHH as part of local housing policy.
 SHH inclusive its mutual forms, should be better ‘assisted’ by (local) governments and housing institutions, so it can become an important tool in the combat against housing shortages and bad housing qualities.